 \subsection{Implications of horizontal motions below the CZ}

-{We find that the CZ inertial modes have remarkably significant motions in the OS (see Fig.~\ref{fig:3}).
-The $m=1$ high-latitude mode has RMS velocity $\sim3~\rm m~s^{-1}$ in the OS, when normalized by the observed amplitude at the surface.
+We find that the CZ inertial modes have notably significant motions in the OS (see Fig.~\ref{fig:3}).
+The $m=1$ high-latitude mode has RMS velocity $\sim3~\rm m~s^{-1}$ in the OS, when normalized to the observed amplitude at the surface.
 The $m=3$ equatorial Rossby mode also has RMS velocity $\sim0.7~\rm m~s^{-1}$ in the OS, while the other modes shown in Fig.~\ref{fig:3} have RMS velocities $\lesssim 0.2~\rm m~s^{-1}$ in the OS.
-Furthermore, CZ-RZ mixed modes have higher velocities in RZ as compared to CZ because of less dissipation in RZ (refer to Appendix~\ref{Appendix:dissipation}).
-The presence of these (mostly horizontal) motions in the subadiabatic OS may contribute significantly to horizontal turbulent diffusion in the solar tachocline \citep[see discussion by][]{Garaud2025ApJ}.
-They could also aid in the confinement of the tachocline through local dynamo effects \citep[e.g.][]{Matilsky2022ApJ}.}
+Furthermore, CZ--RZ mixed modes have higher velocities in the RZ as compared to the CZ because of less dissipation in the RZ (refer to Appendix~\ref{Appendix:dissipation}).
+The presence of these (mostly horizontal) motions in the sub-adiabatic OS may contribute significantly to horizontal turbulent diffusion in the solar tachocline \citep[see discussion in][]{Garaud2025ApJ}.
+They could also aid in the confinement of the tachocline through local dynamo effects \citep[e.g.][]{Matilsky2022ApJ}.

 \begin{appendix}